keyakko/mosfet-module/README.md

 # mosfet-module
-Re-purposing a motherboard MOSFET to server as an electrical switch.
+Re-purposing a motherboard MOSFET to serve as an electrical switch.

 ![panel](./_readme-assets/panel.png)